ow-mods/owml/Readme.md

 ## Compatibility

-* Compatible with the latest version of Outer Wilds - 1.0.7.
+* Compatible with all versions of Outer Wilds.
-* Currently Windows only.
+* Custom menus only work with the latest version of Outer Wilds - 1.0.7.

 ## Feedback